MatiasBravo1511/flow-modnum/README.md

 Introduction
 -----------------------------------------------

-flow-modnum is a linrary with utilites created for Flow Hydro Consulting numerical modeling group.
+flow-modnum is a library with utilites created for Flow Hydro Consulting numerical modeling group.
 The utilites were built to plot results from MODFLOW models, such as water levels, concentrations, properties, among others. flow-modnum supports MODFLOW-USG.

 Documentation